Akashdip-N/Predicting-song-genre-using-NLP/README.md

 ```bash
 pip install -r requirements.txt
 ```
-  4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mateibejan/multilingual-lyrics-for-genre-classification) and place it in the /Dataset directory.
+  4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mateibejan/multilingual-lyrics-for-genre-classification).

+  5. Create a new directory with the name `Dataset` inside the `Predicting-song-genre-using-NLP` and place the data into the `/Dataset` directory.

-  5. Ensure the `functions.py` file is in the root directory.
+  6. Ensure the `functions.py` file is in the root directory.
 This file contains helper functions for data preprocessing.

 # Usage